 Nauta - Manatee Rescue Center - Iquitos

 With heavy hearts, the staff will wish you farewell as you begin your departure.
-At the port of Nauta we disembark at our private dock, where ground crew will be waiting to take you by our private vehicle back to the city of Iquitos, about 95 kilometers journey by paved road.
+At the port of Nauta, our ground crew will be waiting to take you by our private vehicle back to the city of Iquitos, about 95 kilometers journey by paved road.